Are You Suffering from Diabetic Foot Ulcers? We Have the Treatment You’ve Been Hoping For

 What Are Diabetic Foot Ulcers?

-Occurring in approximately 15% of diabetic patients—including those with Type 1 and Type 2 diabetes—foot ulcers are wounds or open sores typically located on the bottom of feet.
+Foot ulcers occurr in approximately 15% of diabetic patients—including those with Type 1 and Type 2 diabetes.
+Foot ulcers are wounds or open sores typically located on the bottom of feet.
 Patients who have diabetes for a long period of time or who do not manage their diabetes effectively are more susceptible to ulcers.
 Other contributing factors include lack of exercise, smoking, being overweight, or having high cholesterol or blood pressure.

 Symptoms of foot ulcers include: